Olubunmi-Amoke/Sentiment-Analysis/README.md

-Low : The lowest stock price (in $) reached during the day Close : The adjusted stock price (in $) at the end of the day Volume : The number of shares traded during the day Label : The sentiment polarity of the news content
+Low : The lowest stock price (in $) reached during the day Close : The adjusted stock price (in $) at the end of the day Volume : The number of shares traded during the day Label (1: positive, 0: neutral, -1: negative): The sentiment polarity of the news content
-1: positive
-0: neutral
--1: negative

 #### Conclusions and Recommendations
 - **Insights from Visualizations:**